shubhamchandak94/ProtographLDPC/usage.md

 The base library provides a [`transmit`](https://shubhamchandak94.github.io/LDPC-codes/channel.html#transmit) function which induces corruption according to a binary-symetric or gaussian noice channel).

 Finally, the [`extract`](https://shubhamchandak94.github.io/LDPC-codes/decoding.html#extract) and [`extract_systematic`](https://shubhamchandak94.github.io/LDPC-codes/support.html#extract_systematic) utilities in the base library can be used to find the positions of and extract the message bits in the codeword.
+The `extract` tool should be used with the `.unpunctured` output file in case puncturing is being used, since the underlying base library is not aware of the puncturing.

 ## Test scripts